 By the way, each has a purpose.
-Each of these types of events should be used.
-The problem occurs when leaders want to improve productivity but schedule a morale-building activity.
+Each of these types of events should be used to build high-performing teams.
+The problem occurs when leaders want to improve productivity but schedule a morale-building activity, instead.

-Although people will often call both of these types of activities “Team Building,” the activities themselves get totally different results.
-Both are needed to create a team culture.
+Although people will often call both of these types of activities “team building,” the activities themselves get totally different results.
+Both are needed to create a close-knit team.
 But quite often, leaders will schedule one type of activity, hoping to get the needed result from the other.
 They will often be sorely disappointed.

-Morale-building activities can include anything that adds fun to the workplace.
-The team may just go out to lunch together.
+Morale-building activities are designed to create a positive impact.
+They can include anything that adds fun to the workplace.
+The team may just go out to lunch together or schedule a happy hour.
 Or, you might schedule an office holiday party.
 These team activities also include entertainment-style activities at regular meetings.

 Productivity will often improve (sometimes dramatically) when morale improves.
-However, an increase in morale doesn’t always cause a team to be more productive.
+However, an increase in morale doesn’t always improve employee productivity

-Morale-building activities like team outings and parties are important.
-But they can’t entirely replace productivity-building events and activities.
+Morale-building activities like team outings and parties are important, but they can’t entirely replace work-related events and activities.